ABOUT DON WEED

-In addition to his background in sports and martial arts, he has an extensive background as an actor, singer, director and performance coach, which has provided the basis for the performance workshops he has taught throughout the United States and Europe.
+In addition to his background in sports and martial arts, he had an extensive background as an actor, singer, director and performance coach, which provided the basis for the performance workshops he taught throughout the United States and Europe.

-Don is currently the Head of Training for the four-year ITM Teacher Training Course.
-He also runs a four-year training course for the purpose of training ITM teachers to become ITM teacher trainers.
-Graduates from the 2012 Trainer Training Course have now joined Don as active personal trainers on the 2016 ITM Teacher Training Course.
+In addition to being Head of Training for the four-year ITM Teacher Training Course, Don created and presented a four-year advanced training course for the purpose of training ITM teachers to become ITM teacher trainers.
+This training began in 2012.
+A number of graduates from the 2012 Trainer Training Course joined Don in the training of teachers in 2016, and are now fully responsible for the training of teachers on the current 2021 ITM Teacher Training Course.